MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

 As part of creating the model-driven app, you will complete the following:

-- Create a new model-driven app named Campus Management
+- Create a new model-driven app named Bellows Campus Management

 - Edit the app navigation to reference the required tables